KyleTelfer/Physics_with_Perceptual_Containers/README.md

 6. [License](#license)

 ## Description
 This repository is a collection of physics ideas and a framework for simulating and analyzing physical systems.
-The framework reinterprets traditional physics concepts (e.g., Newtonian mechanics, thermodynamics, electromagnetism) through the lens of **volume interactions** and **observer-dependent measurements**.
+The framework reinterprets traditional physics concepts (e.g., Newtonian mechanics, thermodynamics, electromagnetism) through the lens of **container interactions** and **observer-dependent measurements**.
 The goal is to provide a platform for exploring theoretical and computational physics in a structured and modular way.

 ## Key Concepts
-### 1. Volume Interactions
+### 1. Container Interactions
-- Forces and interactions are reinterpreted as interactions between volumes.
+- Forces and interactions are reinterpreted as interactions between containers.
-- While respecting volume interactions limits open, closed, or even partially defined volumes exist but the interactions between volumes is better managed within scope if a volume is in theory denoted.
+- While respecting container interactions limits open, closed, or even partially defined containers exist but the interactions between containers is better managed within scope if a container is in theory denoted.

 ### 2. Observer-Dependence
 - Measurements depend on the observer’s perspective.